 Jill Mastrianni is the Chief Operating Officer for My Gene Counsel.
 She is a seasoned marketing and business development executive with 20+ years of achievement developing and directing strategic marketing initiatives in highly competitive industries including healthcare, legal, non-profit, and education sectors.

 Jill brings a unique broad business-mind perspective of developing strategic plans to establish and decipher best tactics and platforms for customer and investor engagement.
-Using her past experience creating and implementing scalable business solutions she will develop a healthy growth strategy that continues to expand and enhance My Gene Counsel’s customer base.
-Prior to joining the team Jill held several high-profile positions, more recently including Chief Marketing Officer of Connecticut’s largest law firm.
+Using her past experience creating and implementing scalable business solutions, she will develop a healthy growth strategy that continues to expand and enhance My Gene Counsel’s customer base.
+Prior to joining the team, Jill held several high-profile positions, more recently as Chief Marketing Officer of Connecticut’s largest law firm.

 Genetic Clinical Operations Director

 Meagan Farmer, MS, CGC, MBA is the Genetic Clinical Operations Director of My Gene Counsel.
 Meagan connected with Ellen and Danielle when she completed the Yale Cancer Genetic Counseling fellowship in 2010.
 She was a consultant for My Gene Counsel before coming on board full time in 2018.